 25. What are the next steps in this process, and when can I expect to hear from you?

 If you memorize just a few of these questions, it will help you a lot.
 You won’t get caught off guard when they ask you that question.
+Show that you know how to take the initiative – you will leave the impression of a dynamic, interesting person who really wants to work, has motivation and good ideas.
 Good luck!

 A version of this article was posted on Grammarly.